Business Preparedness - Office Fire Exercise

 Over the past few years, business leaders have been reminded repeatedly of the unpredictability of doing business in an uncertain future.
 This has certainly been the case for the past two years as business owners faced devastation from both humanitarian and natural disasters.
+In these times there is one thing that is certain; business preparedness Is critical.

 As the world gets riskier, being prepared for disruptions and disasters impacting your business is extremely important.
 Why?
 In addition to preventing severe financial losses, it can prevent companies from “closing their doors”.

-To celebrate April’s Financial Literacy Month, I will share examples of what happens when you do not have a plan and outline strategic steps on how to build a resilient organization during the next crisis.
+To celebrate April’s Financial Literacy Month, I will share examples of what happens when you do not have a plan and outline strategic steps on how to build a resilient organization during the next crisis

 NOT PLANNING FOR THE UNEXPECTED